devKaos117/tech.lib/tech.lib/Platform/MBR.md

 full_form: Master Boot Record
 acronym: MBR
 tags:
-  - plataform/boot
+  - platform/boot
 ---

 ## Definition
-The MBR is a legacy and simple boot method (superseded by [[Plataform/UEFI|UEFI]]) stored in the first 512 bytes of a disk.
-Composed by a partition table and a small program intended to pass the control over to the [[Plataform/Boot Loader|Boot Loader]] located at the active partition.
+The MBR is a legacy and simple boot method (superseded by [[UEFI|UEFI]]) stored in the first 512 bytes of a disk.
+Composed by a partition table and a small program intended to pass the control over to the [[Boot Loader|Boot Loader]] located at the active partition.
 It works on a 32-bit addressing scheme, therefore supporting up to $2^{32}$ sectors in a single disk

 ## MBR Table
 1. **Bootstrap Code \[0x0000: 218B\]:** The primary executable code responsible for initiating the boot process